zebrajaeger/github-trigger-server/README.md

 }
 ```

+repo, ref and key be unused.
+That means the server ignores the request parameter.
+Otherwise, it compares the config and request value and only triggers the command if both values have exact the same value.

 I strongly recommend using another port and put this server behind a reverse proxy (like nginx).
 That also has the advantage to use letsencrypt for a https connection.